Terminator: Dark Fate: Post-production

-Music
+Music and soundtrack

 Tom Holkenborg composed the film's score, reuniting with director Tim Miller after their collaboration in Deadpool.
 Holkenborg recreated Brad Fiedel's original "Terminator" theme while also introducing Latino elements to reflect the ethnicity of Dani Ramos.
 He used approximately 15 instruments while composing the score and also used the sound of an anvil and the banging of a washing machine, describing his score as being "way more aggressive" than Fiedel's.
 The soundtrack was released digitally on November 1, 2019, by Paramount Music.

 Release

 Marketing

 A first-look promotional image showing Hamilton, Davis and Reyes was released in August 2018.
 It was the subject of comments which criticized the absence of the Terminator and John Connor and received backlash for its focus on the female cast members.
 A teaser trailer for the film was released on May 23, 2019, that features a cover version of Björk's "Hunter" performed by John Mark McMillan.
 The film's theatrical and international trailers were released on August 29, 2019.
 The trailers' release date marked the anniversary of the original Judgment Day date given in the second film.
 Initially, the marketing campaign highlighted the return of Cameron and Hamilton.
 In the final months, the campaign focused more on the film's action and special effects.
 Promotional partners included Adobe Inc. and Ruffles.
 In September 2019, Adobe and Paramount Pictures launched a contest for people to create their own remix version of the trailer using Adobe software and assets from the film.

 In early October 2019, brief footage of the film was shown during IMAX screenings of Joker.
 Miller and the cast went on a global press tour to promote the film and Hamilton attended a premiere event in Seoul on October 21, 2019.

 In the film, Schwarzenegger's character has a van which advertises "Carl's Draperies 888-512-1984" on the side of it.
-The number is an actual phone number which, when dialed, plays a recording of Schwarzenegger as Carl.
+The number was an actual phone number which, when dialed, plays a recording of Schwarzenegger as Carl.
 The number references May 12, 1984, the date that Kyle Reese time-travels to in the first film.

 Theatrical

-Terminator: Dark Fate was released in the UK on October 23, 2019, and was released on November 1, 2019, by Paramount Pictures in North America, Tencent Pictures in China and 20th Century Fox (through Buena Vista International) outside of North America and China.
-On October 19, 2019, Alamo Drafthouse Cinema hosted surprise screenings of the film in 15 theaters, disguised as screenings of Terminator 2: Judgment Day.
-The film's premiere event in the U.S. was to be held on October 28, 2019, at TCL Chinese Theatre in Hollywood, but it was cancelled because of nearby wildfires.
+Terminator: Dark Fate was theatrically released in Europe on October 23, 2019 and was also theatrically released on November 1, 2019, by Paramount Pictures in the United States and Canada and 20th Century Fox internationally.
+On October 19, 2019, Alamo Drafthouse Cinema hosted surprise screenings of the film in 15 theaters, disguised as screenings of Terminator 2: Judgment Day (1991).
+The premiere event for Terminator: Dark Fate in the United States was to be held on October 28, 2019, at TCL Chinese Theatre in Hollywood, Los Angeles, but it was canceled because of the nearby wildfires.